 The title dubbed Imperial Glory emerged from the house of Pyro Studios more than half a decade ago.
 It’s a strategy game that comes complete with an in-depth management model.
 You’ll be endowed with real-time land and naval battles which are all drenched in complete 3D elements.
 You can take on the role of leader and command one of the 19th century’s great Empires namely, France, Prussia, Great Britain, Russia, and Austro-Hungary.
 Each faction possesses its own special features and abilities.

 You’ll be transported to fantastic places like the deserts of Morocco, icy plains of Russia and the lush green fields of England as the game progresses.
 The glory of each group rests on your shoulders so dabble in resource management, trade diplomacy, technological research and political greatness with extreme caution.

 6 – Battle For Wesnoth:

-There are 3 difficulty levels for catering to both expert as well as casual gamers.
+There are 3 difficulty levels for catering to both experts as well as casual gamers.
 The 6 major factions boast of hoarding more than 200 fully animated unit types.
-The inclusion of detailed graphics, a foot-tapping soundtrack and OpenFeint integration add to the overall portable strategic experience.
+The inclusion of detailed graphics, a foot-tapping soundtrack, and OpenFeint integration adds to the overall portable strategic experience.
 These attributes spell out hours of gameplay and fun while on the go so better juice up your Apple slate before taking the virtual plunge.

 The Total War series has taken players to the far reaches of the globe.
 They got to explore the vast expanses of the Roman Empire as well as medieval Europe.
 In a similar fashion, each of the aforementioned games like Total War also provides a dollop of historic places and of course, strategy all the way.
 So what are you waiting for?
 Try your hand at the lot and let us know what you think of them by dropping in your comments below.